tokenstakepool/CIP-1694/README.md

 > I am now involved in CIP-1694 in some way.
 >
 > To those of you still fighting to create a fair system:
-> all good things come to those who wait.
+> all things come to those who wait.